 Bear Valley is home to the famous Bear Valley Ski Resort.
 Find fantastic skiing and snowboarding opportunities on their manicured runs, or pop down to nearby Spicer Sno-Park for family-friendly snow play options.

 Leland High Sierra Snowplay claims to be the “biggest and best snow play facility in the Sierra,” and for good reason.
-They have 12 acres of snow play areas at an elevation of 6300 feet.
+They have 12 acres of snow play areas at an elevation of 6,300 feet.
 Unfortunately, the area isn’t free, but tickets are generally affordable and perfect for families.
-Activities include snowmobiling and family-friendly tubing.
-The lodge has a full kitchen, snack bar, and a cozy place to warm up.
+Activities include snowmobiling and tubing, and the lodge has a full kitchen, snack bar, and a cozy place to warm up.

 7. North Lake Tahoe